 Masks must be worn in all public areas on all three campuses.

-Masks are recommended to be 3-ply.
+Masks are recommended to be 3-ply and should cover your nose, chin and cheeks at all times.
 Face-shields are not an acceptable form of face coverings.

 Masks should be taken on and off from the strings and placed in a zip lock bag when not in use.
 Your mask should cover your mouth, nose, chin and cheeks.
-Masks should be washed regularly (DO NOT place them in the microwave).
+Reusable masks should be washed regularly (DO NOT place them in the microwave).

 A limited supply of disposable masks will be available at Security in the main building (by Z door) in Sault Ste.
 Marie and in the admin office on the Brampton campus.

-Some employees and students may require medical accomodation to not wear a mask in public spaces on campus.
+Some employees and students may require medical accommodation to not wear a mask in public spaces on campus.

 We ask that everyone be friendly and courteous to each other.
-As we return to campus, it will be important to remind each other of the guidelines that are in place.
+It will be important to remind each other of the guidelines that are in place.
 If someone indicates they are not wearing a mask for medical reasons, that is okay.
 Please be respectful of their personal situation.